Texts and arrangements by David T. Koyzis

 attempted to match the stresses in the melodies with those in the text.

-Here is my own versification of Psalm 13, which departs from the traditional rhyme scheme, using instead A-B-B-A-C, which in my judgement better corresponds to the metrical structure of the music and eliminates the entirely unnecessary melisma in the fourth line:33
+Here is my own versification of Psalm 13, which departs from the traditional rhyme scheme, using instead A-B-B-A-C, which in my judgement better corresponds to the metrical structure of the music and eliminates the entirely unnecessary melisma in the fourth line:

-How long, O LORD, must I endure?As for the harmonizations, these were worked out, with the single exception of Psalm 8, in 1999 and following up to the present.
-I have attempted to recover something of the modal flavour of the arrangements, taking as my inspiration the music of those Renaissance masters mentioned above.
+How long, O LORD, must I endure?As for the harmonizations, these were worked out, with the single exception of Psalm 8, in 1999 and following.
+In these I have attempted to recover something of the modal flavour of the tunes, taking as my inspiration the music of those Renaissance masters mentioned above.
 Some of the harmonizations may sound a little dissonant to those familiar with the arrangements traditionally sung in the Dutch or Hungarian churches.
 Moreover, if one follows the suggested tempos, the traditionalist is likely to find them entirely too rapid.
 To such a person I have a two-fold answer: First, I am rendering them as I have heard them in my head.
 Coming fresh to the Genevan tradition means that I am working without the benefit and the burden alike of having grown up hearing them sung a certain way.
 Second, at a time when so much traditional hymnody is being neglected in favour of (to my mind) vastly inferior praise music, with its repetitive phrases and transparently derivative tunes, we need to affirm that the singing of the Psalms need hardly be a dreary business.
 The liveliest of the Psalms, e.g., 47 and 92, would even seem to call for a supportive percussion instrument, such as the tambourine.
 At the same time, we should never shrink from singing the laments, which sorely need to be reincorporated into our liturgical life.
 Our individualistic, consumer-oriented churches often seem to suffer from a lamentable inability to lament.
 Our congregations need to learn once again to sing Psalms 88 and 137, among many others.

 Will you forget me for ever?